PufferFinance/PufferPool/docs/PufferModule.md

 # PufferModule

-PufferModule is the owner of an EigenPods and is responsible for managing and interacting with the EigenLayer.
+PufferModule is the owner of an *EigenPods* and is responsible for managing and interacting with the EigenLayer contracts.
 When the PufferModule is created, in the `initialize()` function, we create an EigenPod.
 Each PufferModule owns one EigenPod.

 PufferModules will delegate their stake to certain restaking operator, and that restaking operator will do the restaking duties.
 The distribution of the restaking rewards is TBD.